menusal/menusal.github.io/_posts/2024-11-14-REACTJS-COMPOSITION-VS-INHERITANCE.md

 ### Key Points

-- **Composition enables flexible component structures, making it ideal for UI development in React.**
+- Composition enables flexible component structures, making it ideal for UI development in React.
-- **Inheritance is less common and generally avoided in React, as it leads to tighter coupling and reduced reusability.**
+- Inheritance is less common and generally avoided in React, as it leads to tighter coupling and reduced reusability.
-- **Favoring composition results in components that are easier to read, understand, and maintain.**
+- Favoring composition results in components that are easier to read, understand, and maintain.
-- **By understanding these patterns, you’ll be able to design more scalable and maintainable React applications.**
+- By understanding these patterns, you’ll be able to design more scalable and maintainable React applications.

+Happy coding! 🎉